cckuqui/CCSAO-Sentencing/README.md

 3. Keeping only the `current sentence` assigned to any charge, to avoid double-counting, and thus eliminating prior sentences that had been revised.

 ## c) Addressing gaps with older data
 It appears that some of the data for older cases were not collected or not preserved, and at some point, data was converted from prior systems into the current system.
-Missing data appears as 'PROMIS conversion' or 'conversion' in the current data set.
-We converted these "conversion" entries to empty values and ran a drop NA to clear them from the data set.
+Missing data appears as `PROMIS conversion` or `conversion` in the current data set.
+We converted these entries to empty values and ran a drop NA to clear them from the data set.

 ## d) Consolidation of categories within data columns
 Given that our primary audience was not an audience trained on the legal system, we decided it was acceptable to eliminate some of the more detailed nuances of the data to consolidate information into more generalized categories.

 ### Race
-For the "Race" column we consolidated the values White [Hispanic or Latino], HISPANIC, White/Black [Hispanic or Latino] into a category called 'Hispanic/Latino', and left the other categories as they were in the original dataset.
+For the "Race" column we consolidated the values White [Hispanic or Latino], HISPANIC, White/Black [Hispanic or Latino] into a category called `Hispanic/Latino`, and left the other categories as they were in the original dataset.

 ### Sentence Types
 We looked to convert sentence types into more consolidated categories, as follows: